home-assistant/developers.home-assistant/docs/config_entries_config_flow_handler.md

 A config entry can allow reconfiguration by adding a `reconfigure` step.
 This provides a way for integrations to allow users to change config entry data without the need to implement an `OptionsFlow` for changing setup data which are not meant to be optional.

+This is not meant to handle authentication issues or reconfiguration of such.
+For that we have the [`reauth`](#reauthentication) step which should be implemented.

 ```python
 import voluptuous as vol